Siri Mullinix

-Siri Lynn Mullinix (born May 22, 1978) is an American retired soccer goalkeeper.
+Siri Lynn Mullinix (born May 22, 1978) is an American retired soccer goalkeeper who is an assistant coach for the Clemson Tigers women's soccer team.
 As keeper for the 2000 U.S. women's Olympic soccer team, she recorded two shutouts helping the team win the silver medal.
 In 2010, Mullinix was inducted into the North Carolina Soccer Hall of Fame.

 College career

 In her four years with the University of North Carolina, she played 90 games earning 43 shutouts and a goals against average of 0.27.
 She was named the Defensive MVP in the 1997 NCAA tournament where she earned a 120-minute shutout in the final against Notre Dame.
 In her four years with the UNC Tar Heels, the team won the ACC title four times and the NCAA title twice.

 National team

 Her first start with the U.S. women's national team came in a game against Japan in Atlanta on May 2, 1999.
 She recorded her first national team shutout on March 12, 2000, against Portugal.
 In her national team career, she played in 29 games with 28 starts.
 She set a team record by earning 15 shutouts in 2000 for an 18-5-5 record and a 0.60 goals against average.
 Mullinix won the silver medal in women's football as a member of the U.S. team at the 2000 Summer Olympics.